mikeshihyaolin/KD-pytroch/README.md

 # knowledge-distillation-pytorch
-* Exploring knowledge distillation of DNNs for efficient hardware solutions
+* Exploring knowledge distillation of DNNs for efficient hardware solutions.
+I fix some issues of the [repo](https://github.com/peterliht/knowledge-distillation-pytorch.git) such taht it can run on the latest PyTorch.
-* Author: Shih-Yao (Mike) Lin
 * Framework: PyTorch
 * Dataset: CIFAR-10
-* This repo is heavily borrowed from the [repo](https://github.com/peterliht/knowledge-distillation-pytorch.git) implemented by Haitong Li and fix some bugs such that it can run on the latest PyTorch framework.

 ## Features
 * A framework for exploring "shallow" and "deep" knowledge distillation (KD) experiments